Session 8:Introduction to the Pauline Epistles

 Pray about what you have learned, thanking God for any new insights into the gospel of Luke and lifting to God anyone who has come into your thoughts as you have studied.

 Where can you find the idea of the Trinity expressed in your church?
-Which parts of the liturgy (the words and action of the service)?
-Which hymns you might have sung this week had we been able to sing?
+Which parts of the words and actions of the service?
+Which hymns?
 Any stained glass windows or images?
 On your notices sheets or notice boards?

-Share some of your findings in the discussion Forum (this post is required for those taking the assessment).
+Share some of your findings in the discussion Forum (this post is required).

 List of Paul's Epistles